KILTprotocol/docs/docs/chain/delegator.md

 If you have stopped to receive rewards, either
 1. You were kicked out of your collator candidate's delegation pool because all current delegators have a higher stake or
 2. Your collator candidate stopped producing blocks, because they...
-   1. Left the collator candidate pool intentionally such that they don't have an associated collator state on-chain henceforth
+   1. Left the collator candidate pool intentionally such that they don't have an associated collator state on-chain henceforth; or
-   2. Are not among the top staked candidates (of which are 30 at the time of writing 2022-05-05)
+   2. Are not among the top staked candidates (of which are 30 at the time of writing 2022-05-05); or
-   3. Are offline
+   3. Are offline.

 In case of 1. or 2i., your stake will automatically be unstaked and prepared for [unlocking](#how-to-unlock-unstaked-tokens).
 Otherwise, in case of 2ii. and 2iii., you need to [manually initiate the unlocking period](#how-to-exit) if you don't want to/cannot delegate to another collator candidate.